OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Hashing and encryption both provide ways to keep sensitive data safe.
 However, in almost all circumstances, **passwords should be hashed, NOT encrypted.**

 **Hashing is a one-way function** (i.e., it is impossible to "decrypt" a hash and obtain the original plaintext value).
-Hashing is appropriate for password storage.
+Hashing is appropriate for password validation.
 Even if an attacker obtains the hashed password, they cannot enter it into an application's password field and log in as the victim.

 **Encryption is a two-way function**, meaning that the original plaintext can be retrieved.
 Encryption is appropriate for storing data such as a user's address since this data is displayed in plaintext on the user's profile.
 Hashing their address would result in a garbled mess.